Employing Deep Neural Operators for PDE control by decoupling training and optimization: RELATED WORK

-Physics-informed NOs have also been applied to solve optimal control problems \cite{Yong2024Deep,Yong2024DeepMRM,Qi2024}.
-Hwang et al. \cite{Hwang2022} showed how a modified DeepONet can be used to solve optimal control problems by first training a model and thereafter searching for the optimal control by using nonlinear programming and unconstrained optimization routines, where the gradients of the cost function were calculated by automatic differentiation with respect to the control.
-The approach in \cite{Hwang2022} is similar to our proposed idea, however, the authors used an autoencoder to reconstruct the control function before re-feeding it to the NO model in the optimization routine's iterations.
-In contrast, we show how this can be done without an autoencoder by properly penalizing the cost function with the physics residual, thus avoiding any increased complexity in the network architecture and associated more computationally expensive training process.
+Physics-informed NOs have also been applied to solve PDE-constrained control problems \cite{Yong2024Deep,Yong2024DeepMRM,Qi2024}.
+Hwang et al. \cite{Hwang2022} showed how a modified DeepONet can be used to solve control problems by first training a model and thereafter searching for the optimal control by using nonlinear programming and unconstrained optimization routines, where the gradients of the cost function were calculated by automatic differentiation with respect to the control.
+The approach in Hwang et al. \cite{Hwang2022} is similar to our proposed idea.
+However, the authors used an autoencoder to reconstruct the control function before re-feeding it to the NO model in the optimization routine's iterations.
+Further, for time-dependent PDEs, in contrast to our approach, the authors used a transition network which predicts the next-time state from the current state and the control, similar to a time-integration scheme.
+Another recent approach is to include the Fréchet derivatives of the cost function in the training process \cite{cheng2025accelerating,luo2025efficient,yao2025difno}.
+This can improve gradient accuracy and accelerate optimization, but it also ties the trained model more closely to a particular objective functional and its derivatives, thereby reducing the degree of decoupling between surrogate training and the downstream control problem.

-\section{Methodology}
+In contrast to the aforementioned approaches, we show that a physics-informed neural operator can solve PDE-constrained control problems by simply augmenting the cost function with a physics residual penalty, thereby avoiding additional architectural complexity and the more computationally expensive training processes associated with it.

-Here we define the preliminaries of NOs and optimal control problems, followed by our methodology for using NOs in what we refer to as the \emph{direct} optimization of such problems.
+\section{METHODOLOGY}